 Expenditures for special purpose equipment are allowable as direct costs, provided the acquisition of items with a unit cost of $5,000 or more, is:

-- of the type normally charged as a direct cost to sponsored agreements, and
+- Of the type normally charged as a direct cost to sponsored agreements

 All equipment should be ordered well in advance of the end date to ensure that the purchase is necessary for the performance of the research supported by the project.
 If equipment is ordered during the last ninety days of the project, the principal investigator should include a justification on the requisition.
 If for any reason equipment that has been ordered in good faith will not be received until after a project has terminated or will be received too late in the project for effective use, all reasonable effort must be made to cancel the order or to charge the equipment to other funds.